fcole90/MysticProject/README.md

 =================
 *Find your lozenges around the globe.*

-This website helps you fo find the famous Fisherman's Friends (R) Lozenges.
+This website helps you finding where to buy the famous [Fisherman's Friends®](https://fishermansfriend.com/) Lozenges.

 <a href="https://fisherman-locator.herokuapp.com/index.php" target="_blank">
   <img